 As it was located very near to the Causeway and Johor Bahru, the former Fuchun Primary School was popular among the Malaysians who wanted their children to be educated in the Singapore Education System.
 Hence, the school saw its enrolment steadily increased over the years.
 By the mid-2000s, it had 53 classes and 2,037 students, serving mostly the children living at both the Woodlands and Marsiling vicinity.

 Fuchun Primary School was shifted to Woodlands Avenue 1 in 2010, and its old campus at Woodlands Centre Road has been left vacant since then.

-Also read about the stories of the abandoned schools at:
+Also read about the stories of the abandoned and vacant schools elsewhere in Singapore: